How Much Do Nevada Real Estate Agents Make?

 Where can I get fingerprinted?

-• Fingerprints are required to apply for your real estate license.
+• Fingerprints are required to apply for your real estate license and are a separate fee.

 Do I need to join a brokerage?